A domestic violence shelter put up Black Lives Matter signs, and law enforcement revolted

 A rift here over support for Black Lives Matter has divided people who normally work together on critical public services, at a time when the pandemic has made life newly dangerous for victims of domestic abuse.
 Experts say the fallout over Embrace — first reported by Wisconsin Public Radio and other local news outlets — is part of a spate of strained relationships between law enforcement and their community partners, many of whom see speaking out about police violence and racism as a natural extension of their work.

-Embrace says it cannot serve victims without fighting all forms of oppression, especially those it helps are disproportionately people of color; members of law enforcement say shelter staff should “stay in their lane” to avoid alienating both victims and collaborators.
+Embrace says it cannot serve victims without fighting all forms of oppression, especially when those it helps are disproportionately people of color.
+Members of law enforcement say shelter staff should “stay in their lane” to avoid alienating both victims and collaborators.
 Police say no victims will go unserved because of the dispute, but Bement says she is worried.

 “Together is how we're most effective in serving survivors, not separated and isolated,” she wrote in a series of long emails last month to Barron County Sheriff Chris Fitzgerald, according to messages Bement shared with The Washington Post.